Phillip L. Herndon (1947-2001)

 National Juice Products Association

-In 1972 Herndon began his twenty-five year career as Sales Manager of the family owned citrus growing and processing plant named Alcoma Packing Company in Lake Wales.
-After being promoted to Vice President, the plant became a model for citrus processing during his tenure.
-Herndon especially enjoyed educating hundreds of interested parties about the juice processing process in the hundreds of tours he gave over the years.
+He returned home to Lake Wales to work in the family business, the Alcoma Packing Company.
+Not long thereafter Herndon married Patricia Snively of Winter Haven.
+Alcoma grew citrus and processed orange juice and became a model processing plant.
+Herndon especially enjoyed educating visitors to the processing plant on the hundreds of tours he gave over the years.
 He remained at the company for two years after it was sold in 1997 to Citrosuco of North America, a Brazilian company.
-Herndon eventually joined Louis Dreyfus Citrus Company in Winter Haven.
+Herndon eventually joined Louis Dreyfus Company Citrus Inc. where he worked at the time of his death.

-During his active life, Herndon made many contributions he made to the citrus industry as a manager, consultant, and lifelong grower.
-In 1974 he became a certified product trader of the New York Cotton Exchange and served 11 years with the board of directors of the Citrus Associates division, becoming the president of this group in 1995 to 1996.
-Having established himself on the financial side of the citrus industry, he joined Florida Citrus Mutual banks Board of Directors from 1988-2001, and acted as its president from 1988 until 1990.
-He also served as a member of the Advisory Board of the Federal Reserve Bank of Atlanta and was a director on Sun Trust Banks Board for twenty three years.
-Having become an expert on the subject Herndon taught a course at Harvard University on citrus futures and options trading.
-From 1992 to 2001 he also served as director for the National Juice Products association and was its president from 1992-1993, in addition to having membership on the Farm Agricultural Round Table.
+Herndon made many contributions to the citrus industry as a manager, consultant, and lifelong grower.
+In 1974 he became a certified product trader on the New York Cotton Exchange and served 11 years with the board of directors of the Citrus Associates division, becoming the president of this group in 1995 to 1996.
+He served on the Florida Citrus Mutual Board of Directors from 1988-2001, and acted as its president from 1988-1990.
+He also served as a member of the Agriculture Advisory Council of the Federal Reserve Bank of Atlanta.
+In addition, he served as a director on the Sun Trust Bank Board for twenty-three years.
+As an expert on the citrus industry he was asked to be a guest lecturer at Harvard University on citrus futures and options trading.
+From 1992 to 2001 he also served as director for the National Juice Products Association and was its president from 1992-1993.

-Herndon was a special friend to education, having founded graduate a graduate scholarship in citrus related economics.
-It was a consensus among his peers that the Herndon possessed one of the kindest hearts and sharpest minds in the industry.
+It was a consensus among his peers that Herndon possessed one of the kindest hearts and sharpest minds in the industry.